-The TENCO Workforce Development Board (WDB) received a National Dislocated Worker Grant from the Department of Labor and Education and Workforce Development Cabinet to assist businesses, schools, entities, and organizations with short-term employment needs resulting from COVID-19.
-These shortterm employment needs include positions necessary to be in compliance with COVID-19 guidelines.
-Funding for these positions cannot exceed 12 months (AO hours per week).
+The TENCO Workforce Development Board (WDB) received a National Dislocated Worker Grant from the Department of Labor and Education and Workforce Development Cabinet to assist businesses, schools, entities, and organizations with short term employment needs resulting from COVID-19.
+These short-term employment needs include positions necessary to be in compliance with COVID-19 guidelines.
+Funding for these positions cannot exceed 12 months (40 hours per week).
 However, it is expected that many of these positions will be less hours and/or less months than allowable.

 These funds may be used to support the following positions:

-- Medical screenig/Wellness checks (example: taking staff and visitor temperatures prior to entering the building);
+- Medical screening/Wellness checks (example: taking staff and visitor temperatures prior to entering the building);

 - Cleaning and sanitation for COVID-19;